 Ms. Barbara Kraus-Blackney has been the President of the Association of Delaware Valley Independent Schools (ADVIS), a regional association of 130 independent schools from Delaware, New Jersey, Pennsylvania and Maryland, for 22 years.

 Ms. Kraus-Blackney earned a B.S. in Human Resources from the University of Delaware and holds a Certificate in Fundraising from the University of Pennsylvania and a Certificate in Board Governance from BoardSource.

 She has served on the boards of two area preschools and Leadership + Design, a national education thought-leadership and strategy consulting organization, as well as on the planning committees for the 2013 and 2020 National Association of Independent Schools (NAIS) Annual Conferences.
 Barbara was honored to be selected by the Economy League of Greater Philadelphia to participate in its 2013 Greater Philadelphia Leadership Exchange.
 She is the mother of three independent school graduates who have all gone on to work in the field of education and related social services.

-Benchmark's Head of School Chris Hancock will moderate "Coming Out of COVID: What Parents Need to Know About Supporting Kids Emerging from the Pandemic School Year."
+Benchmark's Head of School Chris Hancock moderated "Coming Out of COVID: What Parents Need to Know About Supporting Kids Emerging from the Pandemic School Year."